olcf/container-builder/Scripts/README.md

 ContainerBuilder/Scripts/TearDownQueue
 ```

 Note: Titan doesn't have the SSL certs in place and so before running any nova commands `OS_CACERT` must be set.
-For glance this env variable is ignored and you must used `glance --ca-file=`pwd`/OpenStack.cer ...`

-Note: `nova list` can be called to show all active OpenStack instances including their ID, name, and IP
+Note: `openstack list` can be called to show all active OpenStack instances including their ID, name, and IP

 Note: To check if the ResourceQueue and Builder services are running ssh to each node and run `systemctl status`.
 To diagnose issues use `sudo journalctl`